Expert opinion

 The UK Life Sciences & Pharma Sector: What You Need to Know - Part I

-In the first of two features, we’re taking an exclusive look at the key issues affecting the UK life sciences and pharma industry with two of the sector’s key players – Chris Hall, Partner, Shallcross Partners Limited and Ross Burn, Chief Executive, CatSci…
+In the first of two features, we’re taking an exclusive look at the key issues affecting the UK healthcare, life sciences and pharma industry with two of the sector’s key players – Chris Hall, Partner, Shallcross Partners Limited and Ross Burn, Chief Executive, CatSci…

 5 minutes